Still have a landline? How to get rid of it (even if you’re concerned about emergencies!)

 We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.

-Tags: Amazon Associate, Anker, Apple, Apple iPhone, communication, emergency, landline, millennials, phone, Podcast, portable charger, small, smart speaker, smartphones, technology, teens, Verizon
+Tags: Amazon Associates Program, Anker, Apple, Apple iPhone, communication, emergency, landline, millennials, phone, podcasts, portable charger, smart speaker, smartphones, technology, teens, Verizon